Insightfultechnotes/2024_BigQueryML_Project/README.md

 I have used an open dataset like the Telco Customer Churn dataset (Kaggle).
     https://www.kaggle.com/blastchar/telco-customer-churn

-What You Want To Achieve
+What we Want To Achieve
 ✅ Ingest or prepare your customer data
 ✅ Predict churn risk (could call BigQuery ML model inside) ✅ Store cleaned + enriched data back into BigQuery